rcliao/sports-360/DEMO.md

 Once you are connected to the camera, you can start capturing 360 video moment by clicking on "Capture video".

-And now the LG 360 CAM is capturing 360 video around me at stadium. (point at LG 360 CAM).
+And now the LG 360 CAM is capturing video around me at stadium. (point at LG 360 CAM).

-After we are finished capturing the moment, we will get a chance to preview on what has been recorded before sharing this video to TV.
+After we are finished capturing the moment, we will get a chance to preview the video.

 Once we are satisfied with the video, we can then "Share to TV".

-Share to TV will feature a notification to the people watching the same game in DirectTV.
+Share to TV will feature a notification to the people watching the similar genres in DirectTV.

-Fan in front of TV can then select to see the video in their DirectTV.
+Fan in front of TV can then choose to see the video in the TV.

-Furthermore, if they want to see this video in VR environment, they can then view this video in VR.
+Furthermore, if they want to see this video in VR environment, they can then view this video in the phone

 Noted that this VR experience is better with Google Cardboard!

-After viewing the moment, user can choose to save to their library with Sports 360 and explore similar contents in DirectTV or within the app.
+After viewing the moment, user can explore similar contents in DirectTV or within the app and choose to save this video to their library.

-With the saved moment, user will be able to review this game later with seeing the full game at DirectTV.
+With the saved moment, user will be able to review this game later with seeing the full game in DirectTV.

 Or view the replay again in VR.

-And doing some social sharing on Twitter!
+And even share this on social network!

 --- end of demo ---